 The NAYA Early College Academy is committed to creating a positive education that emphasizes student empowerment and academic excellence.
 We value the integrity of core American Indian and Alaska Native values in partnership with parents, families, elders, and community members.

 Are you interested in becoming an ECA student?
-Attend a 2017-2018 school year enrollment info sessions to learn more.
+Attend a 2018-2019 school year enrollment info session to learn more.

 Native American students have the lowest graduation rates of all minorities in Portland with a 29% four-year cohort graduation rate.
 Additionally, our students are overrepresented in behavioral issues that lead to more suspensions and expulsions, and are often singled out for cultural differences that are not represented in mainstream curriculum.

 Addressing the Need

 In 2007, NAYA responded to community feedback concerning the low graduation rates of our Native American/Alaska Native youth.
 With the guidance of our Elders, community members, parents and families, NAYA created a culturally-specific curriculum for students who need the extra supports to graduate with a high school diploma.

 How We Are Doing It